kailaisun/kailaisun.github.io/_pages/about.md

 -->

 # 💻 Projects
+- National Natural Science Foundation of China under Grant No. 62192751 and 61425024
+- New generation intelligent building platform (National Key Research and Development Project of China under Grant 2017YFC0704100)
+- Energy Internet Planning, Operation and Trading (National Key Research and Development Project of China under Grant 2016YFB0901900)
+- National Science Foundation of China (Grant No. 52172308), Department of Transport of Hubei Province
+- The 111 International Collaboration Program of China under Grant No. BP2018006
+- The National Innovation Center of High Speed Train R&D project (CX/KJ-2020-0006)
+- Satellite remote sensing image interpretation technology and system based on artificial intelligence (2019 Major Science and Technology Program for the Strategic Emerging Industries of Fuzhou, Grant BNR2019TD01009)
+- Huawei company-Control security issue literature research project
+- Ridar-based road vehicle counting and intelligent video surveillance system project
+- Intelligent detection and control aircraft system from Tongfang Intelligent Technology Co., ltd
 - Evaluation of (Singapore Changi Airport Group) CAG’s safety model for profiling construction contractors’ safety performance; Ref No.: 2023-0492
 - Computer Vision for Housekeeping on Construction Site; Award No.: AISG2-100E-2021-084